christian-brindley/jwtpop/README.md

 - owner

 All properties are of type string, except **owner**, which is a two way relationship with **user**.
 The full definition is included in the sample **managed.json** provided in the IDM directory of this repo.

+## AM user store mapping

+YOu'll need to create a mapping from the IDM managed user object to the Access Management user store, in order for new devices to be pushed to the user directory upon registration.
+This is a fairly simple one to one mapping, except for the mapping from devices to the popDeviceProfiles attribute(s) in DS.
+A sample mapping is provided in the sample **sync.json** provided in the IDM directory of this repo.
+This includes the required triggers to update user entries when updating registered devices (i.e. the *notify* and *notifySelf* definitions.